plfa/plfa.github.io/src/plfa/part1/Equality.lagda.md

 #### Exercise `trans` and `≡-Reasoning` (practice)

-Sadly, we cannot use the definition of `trans'` using ≡-Reasoning as the definition for trans.
+Sadly, we cannot use the definition of `trans′` using ≡-Reasoning as the definition for trans.
 Can you see why?
 (Hint: look at the definition of `_≡⟨_⟩_`)